Healthcare in Russia: Early Soviet period

-Semashko system
+Semashko system and later Soviet era

 As a self-defined socialist society, the Union of Soviet Socialist Republics (USSR, founded in 1922) developed a totally state-run health-care model—the Semashko system — centralized, integrated, and hierarchically organised with the government providing state-funded health care to all citizens.
 All health personnel were state employees.
 Control of communicable diseases had priority over non-communicable ones.
 On the whole, the Soviet system tended to prioritize primary care, and placed much emphasis on specialist and hospital care.
 P. Mihály, writing in 2000, characterized the original Semashko model as a "coherent, cost-effective system to cope with the medical necessities of its own time".

 The integrated model achieved considerable success in dealing with infectious diseases such as tuberculosis, typhoid fever and typhus.
 The Soviet healthcare system provided Soviet citizens with competent, free medical care and contributed to the improvement of health in the USSR.
+By the late 1970s, free medical care existed for the whole population, although charges existed for certain surgical appliances, together with spectacles, dentures and drugs.
+However, exemptions from these charges were provided to almost half of the country’s population.

 By the 1960s, life and health expectancies in the Soviet Union approximated to those in the US and in non-Soviet Europe.

 In the 1970s, a transition was made from the Semashko model to a model that emphasizes specialization in outpatient care.